Don’t Overlook Belton, TX

 I made the mistake of overlooking Belton for many years and countless trips driving south on I-35 to Austin or San Antonio.
 Sandwiched between Salado and Temple, there never seemed to be a reason to stop in Belton.
 Especially with the continuous construction on the I-35 highway making it difficult to get on or off the road.

-My attitude changed when my son and his new wife moved there and Belton became a favorite destination.
+My attitude changed when my son and his new wife moved there.
 After making several visits, I’ve discovered how much more there is to Belton.
 For those who might have made the same mistake, overlooking this central Texas town of about 21,000, here are a few things to do and see there.
 I’ll never think of Belton again as just another town on the way to somewhere else.

 I spent a few days in Belton between Christmas and New Year’s, and we took a leisurely drive through Nature in Lights at Belton Lake.
 This enchanting holiday extravaganza covers five winding miles around the lake.
 There were only three of us in the car, all adults; and as we oohed and exclaimed our way through the 130 holiday displays and lights, we longed for a carload of children to share this wonderful light show with us.
 Next time we’ll be sure to round some up!
 Admission is $15 a car.

 Belton Lake, fed by the Leon River, has 136 miles of shoreline, and draws fishing and boating enthusiasts for fun on the water year-round.
 We had dinner one night at Dead Fish Grill, a casual dining restaurant overlooking the lake.
 They offered great views and good food; we especially liked the Oysters Gilhooley.
 The restaurant features live entertainment and brunch on weekends.

 History of Belton